Why Do Fools Fall in Love (film): Soundtrack

 Two soundtrack albums were released for Why Do Fools Fall in Love by Warner Music Group.
-Why Do Fools Fall in Love: Original Versions from the Movie, released on September 8, 1998, by Rhino Records, contained fourteen songs, including five of Frankie Lymon & the Teenagers' original recordings.
+Why Do Fools Fall in Love: Original Versions from the Movie, released on September 8, 1998, by Rhino Records, contained 14 songs, including five of Frankie Lymon & the Teenagers' original recordings.
 Also included are original hits by Little Richard, The Platters, The Shirelles, Otis Redding and others.

 Why Do Fools Fall in Love: Music from and Inspired by the Motion Picture was released on the same day as Original Versions from the Movie, but on Warner's East West Records label in conjunction with Elektra Records and The Goldmind Inc. Save for one vintage Little Richard song, it features new hip-hop and contemporary R&B recordings practically unrelated to the actual film (one track, Gina Thompson's "Why Do Fools Fall in Love", interpolates the Teenagers' hit and is featured over the film's end credits).
-Produced by Missy Elliott and Timbaland, the soundtrack album features songs by artists such as Elliott, Busta Rhymes, En Vogue, Destiny's Child, Coko of SWV, and Melanie Brown.
+Produced by Missy "Misdemeanor" Elliott and Timbaland, the soundtrack album features songs by artists such as Elliott, Busta Rhymes, En Vogue, Destiny's Child, Coko of SWV, and Melanie Brown.

-It peaked at 55 on the Billboard 200 and 15 on the Top R&B/Hip-Hop Albums and spawned the singles "I Want You Back" by Melanie Brown featuring Missy Elliott (which peaked at number-one on the UK Singles Chart), En Vogue's "No Fool No More" (which peaked at 57 on the Billboard Hot 100), and Destiny's Child's "Get on the Bus" (which peaked at 15 on the UK Singles Chart).
+It peaked at number 55 on the Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums and spawned the singles "I Want You Back" by Melanie Brown featuring Missy "Misdemeanor" Elliott (which peaked at number one on the UK Singles Chart), En Vogue's "No Fool No More" (which peaked at number 57 on the Billboard Hot 100), and Destiny's Child's "Get on the Bus" (which peaked at number 15 on the UK Singles Chart).
 Singer Lil' Mo also made her debut with the single and music video for "Five Minutes".